The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: Discussion

-\begin{itemize} \item Absorption components, where present, will be blended to emission at the resolution of MIRI (Figure \ref{fig: CO_profiles}); MIRI spectra will observe, in these situations, weaker emission lines that will be particularly affected in case of deep absorption, as observed in some CO spectra, at the shortest MIRI wavelengths (4.9--5.3~$\mu$m).
-These situations can be expected to be more frequent at high disk inclinations \citep[see Sections 4.6 and 5.3 in][]{banz22}; high-resolution CO spectra from the ground will allow to identify disks with deep absorption, but it is still unclear how much that may affect the water spectra and over which energy levels. \item In absence of direct measurements of gas kinematics from spectrally-resolved water emission lines in individual disks, models may have to explore the distinction between disk emission and any emission from a wind from the excitation of water and CO spectra, e.g. the inferred density and temperature.
-Advancements in understanding the properties of molecular inner disk winds in protoplanetary disks \citep[e.g.][]{panoglou12,wang19,tabone20} may also provide guidance in the future. \end{itemize}
+\begin{itemize} \item Absorption components, where present, will be blended to emission at the resolution of MIRI (Figure \ref{fig: CO_profiles}); MIRI spectra will observe, in these situations, weaker emission lines that will be particularly affected in case of deep absorption.
+These situations can be expected to be more frequent at high disk inclinations when the line of sight intercepts gas at or above the disk surface \citep[see Sections 4.6 and 5.3 in][]{banz22}; high-resolution CO spectra from the ground will support the identification of disks with line absorption, but it is still unclear how much that may affect the water spectra and over which energy levels (Section \ref{sec: wat_absorpt}).

+\item In absence of direct measurements of gas kinematics from spectrally-resolved water emission lines in individual disks, models may have to explore the distinction between disk emission and any emission from a wind from the excitation of water and CO spectra, from estimates of their density and temperature.
+Advancements in models to simulate molecular line profiles from molecular inner disk winds in protoplanetary disks \citep[e.g.][]{panoglou12,wang19,tabone20,rab22} may also provide more guidance in the future. \end{itemize}